CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

         </ul>
   - col: >
       <h5>Imagine Boston Capital Plan</h5>
-      <p>In FY18, Mayor Walsh is launching the Imagine Boston Capital Plan to move
+      <p>In FY18, Mayor Walsh launched the Imagine Boston Capital Plan to move
       Boston residents’ priorities from idea to action, and invest in creating the city Bostonians imagine for the future.
 Under the Imagine Boston 2030 umbrella, the City is investing deeply in the core goals of BuildBPS, Go Boston 2030, Boston Creates, and Climate Ready Boston.
-An estimated 77% of the investment in the FY18-22 Capital Plan is aligned with the City’s planning efforts:</p>
+An estimated 84% of the investment in the FY19-23 Capital Plan is aligned with the City’s planning efforts:</p>
 - text_col_2:
   - col: >
       <h5>Moving into the 21st century</h5>